botlabs-gg/dcmd/README.md

 It's very much work in progress at the moment, if you start using it now you have to be okay with things changing and the fact that you will find bugs.

+**Note** Only works with my fork of discordgo, if you want to use this with bwmarrin/discordgo with go modules use v1.0.0 which is the last version of this that supported that lib: `go get -u github.com/jonas747/dcmd@v1.0.0`

 ## Features:

 For now look in the example folder.
 Still planning things out.